apache/comdev-site/source/newcommitter.md

     This personal invitation is a chance for you to accept or decline in private.
     Please let us know in reply to this message whether you accept or decline.

-    A. If you accept, you will need an Apache account (id) with privileges.
+    If you accept, you will need an Apache account (id) with privileges.
     Please follow these instructions.

+    A. If you already have an ICLA on file:

         1. If you already have an Apache account, let us know your id and we will grant you privileges on the project repositories.